How to Write an Abstract Before You Have Your Results

 Here, the author has not included the number of participants, and they have stated what they will do rather than what they have done.

-If you were writing an informative abstract, the next step would be to describe your results.
-If you are writing a descriptive abstract instead, you might be tempted to describe what you expect or hope to find.
+If you are writing a descriptive abstract instead, you might be tempted to describe what you expect find.
 However, this should be avoided, as it reflects a lack of scientific integrity and will be perceived as misleading if you do not obtain the expected results.

 This paper aims to explore sources of positive and negative body image by investigating whether the association between self-esteem and body image avoidance behaviors is mediated by self-compassion and appearance contingent self-worth.

 The use of the word “whether” is crucial in this sentence, as it expresses doubt.
-That is, it indicates that you don’t know what you will find.
-Therefore, no matter what results you obtain, this sentence cannot be considered misleading.
+This is a good thing because it indicates that you don’t know what you will find.

 The following example includes a subtle change in wording, but it changes the implied meaning of the sentence: